zeroc-ice/ice/csharp/README.md

 allow you to build assemblies only for the .NET Framework 4.5 or .NET Standard 2.0, with or without the test suite.

-The iceboxnet and test applications target `netcoreapp2.0` and `netcore2.1` respectivelly.
-You can change the target framework for all of them by setting the `AppTargetFrameworks` property to a different Target Framework Monikers (TFMs) value, for example:
+The iceboxnet and test applications target `netcoreapp2.2`.
+You can change the target framework by setting the `AppTargetFrameworks` property to a different Target Framework Monikers (TFMs) value, for example:
 ```
 msbuild msbuild\ice.proj /p:"AppTargetFrameworks=net462"
 ```